 The exclusive nature of Layer-1 blockchains poses a significant problem for DeFi protocols, which seek to take their services across several networks.
 There are many reasons for these issues, such as:

 - Popular blockchains’ native assets, such as Bitcoin’s BTC, Ripple’s XRP, Polkadot’s DOT, etc. are incompatible with the most popular DeFi ecosystem, Ethereum.

 - High fees in Ethereum make users migrate to other DeFi ecosystems that might be better prepared to meet periods of high demand.

 - Yield-seekers trying to make the most of existing platforms across the board as opposed to limiting themselves to a single ecosystem.

 Enter the million-dollar question: what is cross-chain interoperability and how can it be achieved?

-Cross-chain interoperability is the ability of a blockchain network to speak with other blockchains with which they share a similar underlying technology to drive information sharing.
+Cross-chain interoperability is the ability of a blockchain network to speak with other blockchains that share a similar underlying technology to facilitate transferring information.
 Note that “cross-chain” refers to something different from “multi-chain”, which refers to a project operating simultaneously in several networks.